Multi-label Node Classification On Graph-Structured Data: Abstract

 \section{Abstract}

 Graph Neural Networks (GNNs) have shown state-of-the-art improvements in node classification tasks on graphs.
 While these improvements have been largely demonstrated in a multi-class classification scenario, a more general and realistic scenario in which each node could have multiple labels has so far received little attention.
 The first challenge in conducting focused studies on multi-label node classification is the limited number of publicly available multi-label graph datasets.
 Therefore, as our first contribution, we collect and release three real-world biological datasets and develop a multi-label graph generator to generate datasets with tunable properties.
 While high label similarity (high homophily) is usually attributed to the success of GNNs, we argue that a multi-label scenario does not follow the usual semantics of homophily and heterophily so far defined for a multi-class scenario.
-As our second contribution, besides defining homophily for the multi-label scenario, we develop a new approach that dynamically fuses the feature and label correlation information to learn label-informed representations.
-Finally, we perform a large-scale comparative study with $10$ methods and $9$ datasets which also showcase the effectiveness of our approach.
-We release our benchmark at \url{https://anonymous.4open.science/r/LFLF-5D8C/}.
+As our second contribution, we define homophily and Cross-Class Neighborhood Similarity for the multi-label scenario and provide a thorough analyses of the collected $9$ multi-label datasets.
+Finally, we perform a large-scale comparative study with $8$ methods and $9$ datasets and analyse the performances of the methods to assess the progress made by current state of the art in the multi-label node classification scenario.
+We release our benchmark at \url{https://github.com/Tianqi-py/MLGNC}.